Â鶹ӰԺ

 CLERKSHIP

 A clerkship applies only to the podiatric medical training program, during which students in third and fourth years of medical school are required to participate in clinical sciences and patient care.
-Clerkships expose students to all facets of podiatric medicine and surgery in the hospital, surgery center, professional office and other clinical settings. in addition to podiatric clerkships, students are required to complete clerkships in general medicine.
+Clerkships expose students to all facets of podiatric medicine and surgery in the hospital, surgery center, professional office and other clinical settings.
+In addition to podiatric clerkships, students are required to complete clerkships in general medicine.
 Elective and international clerkships may also be available.
 The student clerk gains essential experience managing the care of patients and learning the roles and responsibilities of a podiatric physician.
 They also witness first-hand the interaction with other health-care professionals.
 They are expected to observe and participate in patient care including the performance of basic podiatric and medical procedures under direct supervision.
 Students elicit patient histories, complete physical examinations, write progress notes, and assist in surgeries and medical procedures.
 Students are evaluated by the clerkship coordinator at each affiliated site.
 No stipend or pay is provided to the students.

 • Designated number: None